cduvallet/concat_datasets/README.md

 7. Process the concatenated raw_trimmed as if it were its own dataset, starting from RAW_FASTA_FILE
    - need to make sure that there aren't any duplicate sample IDs
 8. ???
-9. Fix batch effects.
+9. Estimate population from sewage.
+Fix batch effects.
 Profit.

 # Processing parameters